Lars Mathias Blank: Career

+Prof. A. Schmid at the TU Dortmund University and was a senior research fellow at the Leibniz Institute of Analytical Sciences (ISAS) in Dortmund.
+In January 2010, he finalized his Habilitation.
+In July 2011, Blank became professor, chair of Applied Microbiology, and head of the Institute of Applied Microbiology (iAMB) at RWTH Aachen University.
+Blank coordinated the EU project ‘P4SB – From plastic waste to plastic value using Pseudomonas putida Synthetic Biology‘ and was the coordinator of the Horizon 2020 EU project ‘MIX-UP – Mixed plastics biodegradation and upcycling using microbial communities‘.
+He is partner of the Werner Siemens Foundation (WSS) century project 'catalaix', researching open loop plastic recycling.

 Research

-Blank focuses in his research on fundamental and applied aspects of microbial metabolism.
+In his research, Blank focuses on fundamental and applied aspects of microbial metabolism.
 Of specific interest is the interaction between the metabolic network and the introduced genetic and environmental perturbations.
-The research on in silico/in vivo metabolic network operation is aimed at a deeper understanding of cell function, with the ultimate goal of rational cell engineering.
+Research on in silico/in vivo metabolic network operation aims to deepen understanding of cell function, with the ultimate goal of rational cell engineering.

-He is associate editor of Engineering in Life Sciences, Microbial Biotechnology, Fungal Biology and Biotechnology, and Metabolic Engineering Communication.
+He is associate editor of renowned international journals such as Engineering in Life Sciences, Microbial Biotechnology, Fungal Biology and Biotechnology, Journal of Bioscience and Bioengineering, Metabolic Engineering, and Metabolic Engineering Communication.